Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rocket Italian’s audio lessons are powerful

 Rather than focusing on the typical drills and exercises that we saw with other apps, which don’t necessarily boost your conversational skills, Rocket focuses on just that: actually listening and speaking.
-And given that you’re likely learning Italian to, you know, speak Italian, we love the emphasis on output.
+And given that you’re likely picking up the language to, you know, speak Italian, we love the emphasis on output.

 Diverse Set Of Practice Drills To Drive Home Retention

-Another aspect of this Italian program that we loved was the practice drills.
+Another one of our favorite features was the practice drills.
 Backstopping all of the audio lessons, Rocket provides a slate of reinforcement exercises.
-These drills take place right after you complete the audio lesson, and are intended to drive home the material you just learned.
+These drills take place right after you complete the audio portion, and are intended to drive home the material you just learned.

 These exercises include things like flashcards, fill-in-the-blanks, writing drills, and speed quizzes.
-The point is to get you to interact with the new words and phrases you just learned from different perspectives, thus increasing retention.
+The point is to get you to interact with new words and phrases from different perspectives, thus increasing retention.

 In essence, Rocket takes the types of drills that other apps use as the basis of their program and layers them in behind their audio lessons to double up on content instruction.
-And while this may make the lessons longer, they are also more comprehensive and in-depth because of this.
+And while this may make the coursework take a little longer, they are also more comprehensive and in-depth because of this.

 Accurate Speech Recognition Technology